Befriend Your Brain

 is drawing out your thoughts, feelings and ideas.

-Making a drawing to make sense of yourself, your work, the world around you.
+Your drawing helps you make sense of yourself, your work, the world around you.

 Gather Visual Tools to Boost Thinking

-Over our four sessions together, Brandy shares repeatable techniques and hands-on tools specific to each executive function.
+Over our four sessions together, you will fill your brain-boosting toolbox with repeatable techniques and hands-on tools specific to each executive function.

 Jump to RegistrationSoon you'll know what is working, what isn't working, and what visual tools help you with both.